IT Transformation Strategy: 5-Phase Framework, Roadmap Example, and Implementation Steps

 Here are some examples:

-- Cloud platforms improve scalability, resilience, and cost control
+- Cloud platforms improve scalability, resilience, and cost control and serve as the foundation for deploying AI workloads.

 Why Change Management Is Critical to IT Transformation